KomodoPlatform/NotaryNodes/proposals/webworker01/README.md

 * Networking: Dual Broadcom BCM5720 Gigabit Ethernet / 400 Mbps uplink
 * Data Center: ISO 27001:2013 Certified in Lenexa, KS

+_This server is currently up, running and notarizing on testnet as one of the top performers.
+I will upgrade the hardware as and when needed and will be able to perform such upgrades within a 24 hour turnaround time once the need is identified via my ongoing monitoring of the system._

 ## Server Security

 * All encrypted network communications